Director of Accounting & Financial Reporting Salary

 Common Career Paths for Director of Accounting & Financial Reporting

 Directors of Accounting & Financial Reporting who transition into new roles such as VP of Finance may see a slight upturn in salary.
-The average VP of Finance earns $138K per year.
-Becoming a Chief Financial Officer or a Corporate Controller is a common transition from a Director of Accounting & Financial Reporting role.
+The average VP of Finance earns $139K per year.
+A Director of Accounting & Financial Reporting often moves on to become a Chief Financial Officer or a Corporate Controller.

 Director of Accounting & Financial Reporting Job Listings

 Popular Skills for Director of Accounting & Financial Reporting